 Unfortunately, you are locked out of adjusting any of the advanced settings remotely with the Ecobee.

-The Nest Learning Thermostat, the Google Nest Thermostat, and the Honeywell 7-Day all thoroughly impressed us in this regard, earning excellent marks.
+The Nest Learning Thermostat, Google Nest Thermostat, and the Honeywell 7-Day all thoroughly impressed us in this regard, earning excellent marks.
 Both the Nest Learning Thermostat and the Google Nest Thermostat were typically within 0.5 degrees of our control thermometer, rounding their measurement to the nearest whole degree.
 The Honeywell 7-day matched this performance, maintaining approximately the same margin of error.

 Both Sensi models usually differed from our control by roughly a degree or a little more.
 The Wyze Thermostat had just a bit larger of a margin of error in our tests, but we appreciate that it gives you the option to calibrate the temperature if you want.

-— David Wise & Austin Palmer
+— David Wise, Nick Miley, and Austin Palmer

 Ad-free.
 Influence-free.
 Powered by Testing.